Hyperparameter Optimization in Classification Learner App

 classification error values.

-When the app finishes tuning model hyperparameters, it returns a model trained with the optimized hyperparameter values.
+When the app finishes tuning model hyperparameters, it returns a model trained with the optimized hyperparameter values (Bestpoint hyperparameters).
 The model metrics, displayed plots, and exported model correspond to this trained model with fixed hyperparameter values.

-Results – Shows the performance of the optimizable model
+Training Results – Shows the performance of the optimizable model.
+See View Model Metrics in Summary Tab and Models Pane.

 Optimized Hyperparameters – Lists the values of the optimized hyperparameters